Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 What to know before buying

-• Always use a heat protectant and match your temperature to hair type.
+• Always use a heat protectant and match the temperature to your hair type.

-• For soft, modern waves, curl away from the face and comb out after cooling.
+• For soft, modern waves, curl away from the face and brush out only after the curls cool.

-• If you often need a clamp for short layers or bangs, consider a clipped iron for those sections.
+• If you often rely on a clamp for short layers or bangs, a traditional curling iron may be easier for those sections.

 Affiliate Disclosure